hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    increasing performance costs yet diminishing returns associated with applying additional hash iterations beyond the first.

+   Although Section 10.3 of [RFC5155] specifies upper bounds for the number of hash iterations to use, there is no published guidance for zone owners about good values to select.
+Because hashing provides only moderate protection, as shown recently in academic studies of NSEC3 protected zones [GPUNSEC3][ZONEENUM].

-Hardaker & Dukhovni      Expires 13 August 2022                 [Page 4]
+Hardaker & Dukhovni      Expires 29 August 2022                 [Page 4]

 Internet-Draft                    title                    February 2022

-   Although Section 10.3 of [RFC5155] specifies upper bounds for the number of hash iterations to use, there is no published guidance for zone owners about good values to select.
-Because hashing provides only moderate protection, as shown recently in academic studies of NSEC3 protected zones [GPUNSEC3][ZONEENUM], this document recommends that zone owners SHOULD use an iteration value of 0 (zero), indicating that only the initial hash value should be placed into a DNS zone's NSEC3 records.

 2.4.
 Salt